Operation Romeo (film): Plot

 At the next ATM, Adi withdraws the money.
 But when he returns to the car, he finds Mangesh has locked himself inside with Neha, apparently misbehaving with her.
 Furious, Adi drags Mangesh out.
 Mangesh denies doing anything wrong.

 After taking the bribe, the two “officers” finally leave.
 Adi drops Neha off at her college and asks her what Mangesh did inside the car.
 Still shaken, Neha unintentionally wounds Adi’s ego by implying he hadn’t acted “man enough” during the incident.
 Hurt, Adi leaves without another word.
-In the following days, Neha tries to reach out to apologize, but Adi ignores her messages and calls.
+Over following days, Neha tries to reach out to apologize, but Adi ignores her messages and calls.

-Determined to prove his “manhood” to Neha, Adi returns to the scene of the incident—and is shocked to discover that Mangesh and Patil are not real police.
+Determined to prove his “manhood” to Neha, Adi returns to the scene of the incident and is shocked to discover that Mangesh and Patil are not real police officers.
 Mangesh is actually an ambulance driver, and Patil is a tailor.
 They had been impersonating officers to extort couples like Adi and Neha.

-Adi then goes to Mangesh’s home while he’s away and harasses Mangesh’s wife Chhaya (Bhumika Chawla) and daughter in a similar way to how Mangesh harassed Neha.
+Adi then goes to Mangesh’s home while he’s away and harasses Mangesh’s wife Chhaya (Bhumika Chawla) and daughter in a manner similar to how Mangesh harassed Neha.
 When Mangesh arrives, a fight breaks out between the two.
 Adi beats him and threatens to harm his daughter unless Mangesh confesses what really happened that night.
 Under pressure, Mangesh admits everything in front of his family and apologizes to Adi.
 He says he tried to kiss Neha, but she slapped him and nothing further happened, as Adi had returned shortly after.

 Adi then visits Neha at her college.
 He tells her everything he did to “prove his manhood.”
 Neha is happy to see him again and ready to reconcile.
-She begins to finally answer the question Adi had asked her earlier—what exactly Mangesh did to her in the car.
-But Adi interrupts, saying he already knows and that since nothing happened, “it’s all cool between them.”
+She begins to finally answer the question Adi had asked her earlier about what exactly happened in the car, but he dismisses it as insignificant since nothing transpired.
+Puzzled, she asks what his response would have been had something happened; he is stunned but proposes to her.

-Neha, puzzled, asks, “What if something had happened?
-Would you still be cool with me?”
-Adi doesn’t respond.
-Instead, he proposes to her.
 Disappointed by his silence, Neha rejects the proposal.